- A WordPress.com account (sign up)

 If there are any issues installing VaultPress or Akismet automatically, you can also install them manually.

-- Wait for the installation to finish, then click the “Activate” button.
+- Wait for the installation to finish, then click Activate.

-- When prompted, log in with your WordPress.com account (if you’re not already) or create a new account.
+- If you’re not already logged in, you’ll be prompted to log in to your WordPress.com account or to create a new account.

-- Click the “Approve” button and wait for the connection process to finish.
+- Click Approve and wait for the connection process to finish.

 - If you don’t see a Plugins menu in your dashboard, then your site is likely on WordPress.com and you don’t need Jetpack – its features are already built in.